 The fellow provides their input for programs and practices to better promote DEI by engaging with the board, reviewing internal and external communication, and participating in staff meetings and Art League events.

 By constructing activities and events that stimulate conversation around diversity in the community, they help to encourage inclusivity.

-Working with the Executive Director, the EDI fellow develops new programs for otherwise under-represented communities.
+Working with the Executive Director, the DEI fellow develops new programs for otherwise under-represented communities.
 These classes, workshops, and events give everyone an opportunity to participate in what the Art League has to offer.

 Ian Postley will serve as the 2022 Fellow for Equity, Diversity, and Inclusion.

 “Ian Postley has been part of the Art League family since 2013, when he was awarded an Art League scholarship to help with his education at Delaware College of Art & Design.
 Since then, he designs the wonderful posters every year for the OC Film Festival.
 Postley will be working with school outreach and helping the Art League bring diversity and inclusion within our organization, part of our core values,” Rina Thaler, executive director of the Art League, said.

 During his year-long fellowship, Postley will visit with high school students to guide them in preparing their portfolios for art school applications, and to discuss ways to make art a career.
 He also just completed a one-person show of his work in Studio E at the Ocean City Center for the Arts.
 Postley is dedicated to making his fellowship a successful venture, and has the patience and vision to see it through.